rootulp/checkout/README.md

 > What are some styling and layout considerations for these types of form inputs?

-- Fields like month & year are short and can occupy less space (max four characters) than name and card number
+- Fields like month & year are short and can occupy less space (max four characters) than name and card number.
-- Card number is variable length and properly splitting digits into groups could aid a user during input
+- Card number is variable length and properly splitting digits into groups could aid a user during input.
 - Usually a card number will be filled out prior to a user reaching the CVC field.
-This means we could pre-emptively re-size the field according to the number of digits expected (based on card type).
+This means we could preemptively resize the field according to the number of digits expected (based on card type).

 ## License